John A. Kuri: Career

 A member of the Academy of Motion Picture Arts and Sciences, Kuri was nominated to the Academy's Board of Governors in June, 2022.
 He is a member of the Directors Guild of America, Writers Guild of America, and Art Directors Guild.
 He is active in digital media and is the founder of a video portal staytunedtv.
 September, 2023 John's documentary feature, My Dad: His Remarkable Life won Best International Documentary laurels at the Lebanese Independent Film Festival in Beirut.
 The Lebanese Film Festival Canada honored Kuri with a "Life Career in Film" award in Montreal on opening night of the 2024 festival.
 To date ten of John's motion picture titles have received laurels from several international film festivals.
 May 3, 2025 at an annual gala at the Harvard Club of NYC hosted by Holy Spirit University of Kaslik, Kuri was honored for "his ongoing contributions and remarkable journey of transformation."
+May, 2026 John's documentary short movie concept trailer, The Young Alchemists, won Best Trailer honors at the Berlin Shorts Film Festival.

 Kuri was a Senior Fellow with the Culture of Lawfulness Project for the National Strategy Information Center (NSIC), a Washington, DC–based education and research foundation.
 Throughout the Middle East and Persian Gulf regions, South America, and Mexico, Kuri spoke at NSIC hosted conferences, mentored participants in workshops and held remote followup sessions on the workshop assignments.
 The success of the Culture of Lawfulness program is noted by Paula J. Dobriansky, Under Secretary of State for Global Affairs, in her report cited below in "References" footnote 26.
 Also resulting from this work Kuri wrote the foreword to the 2013 book "Separation of Powers & The Rule of Law, the Lebanese System" from Dr. Akl M. Kairouz and Dr. Issam Y. Atala, professors at Université La Sagesse, Beirut.
 Continuing his efforts in that region Kuri was invited to speak at The Conference for Reclaiming Neutrality in Lebanon held at Beit Anya, Lebanon on April 23, 2022.
-On May 15, 2022, Hezbollah suffered defeat in Lebanon’s parliamentary election, losing not only its majority control of the legislature but also all of its non-Shia-Muslim allies.
-The people voted for change, choosing reforms over Hezbollah and its military arsenal.

-Kuri graduated Army and Navy Academy, June 1962 having earned the rank of Captain.
-He won the William Randolph Hearst National Rifle Marksmanship Team Championship in 1961.
-Upon graduation he was commissioned as a second lieutenant, having completed campus ROTC.
-A commercial pilot Kuri has directed aviation sequences for movies and television and, as he did for Ron Howard's Skyward starring Bette Davis and the hit series Airwolf, he flew the camera plane.
+A commercial pilot Kuri has directed aviation sequences for movies and television and, as he did for Ron Howard's Skyward starring Bette Davis and the series Airwolf, he flew the camera plane.
 NYT critic John J. O'Connor wrote, "The real star of Skyward Christmas (The Skyward sequel) is John A. Kuri, who is in charge of the aerial photography.
 The scenes of the small planes in flight are swoopingly beautiful..."